aplteam/Tatin/docs/PackageConfiguration.md

 `tags` must not be empty if you wish to publish a package to a Tatin server because such a package would not be accepted by the server.

-Tags should not only be related to the problems one can solve with a particular package, it should also carry "windows", "linux" and "mac-os" when appropriate.
-That allows the user to filter packages by platform.
+Tags should only be related to the problems one can solve with a particular package.
+There is no need to specify the platform since they have their own properties: `os_lin`, os_mac`, `os_win`.
+Those got introduced with version 0.81.0.

+There is also no point in adding tags like "dyalog" or "apl" to a package: Tatin is a Dyalog APL package manager...

+Note that people in charge for the proncipal Tatin server will have an eye on the tags, and might silently correct them in order to keep them consistent and meaningful.

 #### version